Michael Guilding BACP Senior Accredited Counsellor, Psychotherapist & Supervisor

 Other areas of counselling I deal with

 I have a particular interest in working with less easily defined issues such as loss of motivation and vitality.
-This is part of a wider interest in understanding the mental and physical impact of the danger/fear system and its connection to energy loss, anxiety, depression, trauma and lack of self-esteem.
+This is part of a wider interest in understanding the mental and physical impact of the Fear System and its connection to energy loss, anxiety, depression, trauma and lack of self-esteem.

 Initial consultation for Clinical Supervision is free.
-Ongoing clinical supervision is £50 per session
+Ongoing clinical supervision is £50 per 1 hour session, £75 for 90 minutes

 As a member of the British Association for Counselling and Psychotherapy, I adhere to the Code of Ethics and Practice of the BACP.
 This is contained in a document entitled "Ethical Framework for Good Practice in Counselling & Psychotherapy".